wdreames/facebook_misinformation_detector/README.md

 If you were successfully able to install the extension, it should begin working automatically.
 Start scrolling through your Facebook feed to test it out! :)

-## More Advanced Use
+## Advanced Use

-### Finding exact truth scores
+### Finding the exact truth scores

-When the extension checks a post for misinformation, it feeds it into a machine learning algorithm that outputs a number from a range of 0 to 1.
+When the extension checks a post for misinformation, it feeds the post's text into a machine learning algorithm that outputs a number from a range of 0 to 1.
 This value indicates how likely the text is to be true.
 If the value is ever below 0.5, the text of that post will be highlighted.

 If you are interested in learning the exact values that are determined for each post, you can open the Chrome developer console.
 The values will be displayed there under the "info" section.

 ### Changing the truth score threshold